Southwestern London Program

-Students can choose to take Exploring the Universe or Overving the University.
+Students can choose to take Exploring the Universe or Observing the Universe.
 Exploring the Universe is an introduction to the science of astronomy for non-science majors.
 It also examines our current understanding of the physical universe.

-Observing the University teaches basic observing techniques of the night sky.
+Observing the Universe teaches basic observing techniques of the night sky.
 Students will learn how to use astronomy software to study the night time sky and to make astronomical measurements.
-Prerequisite are Mathematics 52-104 or a higher-level mathematics course.
+Prerequisite is Mathematics 52-104 or a higher-level mathematics course.